 It can be useful to hire someone to help you with all the paperwork.
 It can take a lot of headaches out of the process and you will save a lot of time.
 We hired an agency and it was worth every euro.
 They helped us set up a bank account, arranged all house viewings, organised rental agreement and liaised on our behalf, set up the internet and accompanied us to acquire our NIE number (tax number) and Empadronamiento (registration with the local council).
 These last two things are essential papers to get as soon as possible as you’ll need them often.

-My brand new E-book is an excellent place to start, to make you feel a little less insecure and more ready to make your dream reality.
+My E-book is an excellent place to start, to make you feel more informed, prepared and ready to make your dream reality.
 As a mother of two young children, who’s gone through the process, I am sharing my knowledge and first-hand experience as an expat in Valencia.

 The e-book includes: